- About Breast Cancer

 She had discovered the lump herself in August 2016, and doctors confirmed it was cancer.
 While she was devastated, she wasn’t surprised since her mother, Linda Gruner (pictured here with her) had been diagnosed with the disease ten years prior.

 Kelly had a double mastectomy in October 2016, followed by multiple rounds of chemotherapy which ended in April 2017.
 Prayer and the immense love of family and friends helped her to stay positive and strong throughout her journey.
 She now copes with lymphedema, and is learning to live a new normal, but she is grateful for the outstanding care she has been given throughout the process.

-Over the past year, she has volunteered for Komen thanks to a close friend who is also a breast cancer survivor.
+Over the past two years, she has volunteered for Komen thanks to a close friend who is also a breast cancer survivor.
 “I have met so many wonderful people through Komen, and know that my volunteer work has truly helped me on my journey as well.”
 She advises other women or men going through treatment to try to stay positive, never be afraid to ask for help, and embrace the love and support of family and friends!